cert-manager/google-cas-issuer/README.md

 kubectl apply -f demo-certificate.yaml
 ```

-In short time, the certificate will be reuested and made available to the cluster.
+In short time, the certificate will be requested and made available to the cluster.

 ```shell
 kubectl get certificates,secret